Looking for infidelity recovery statistics after an affair in your marriage?

 - The spouse who was cheated on needs to feel safe in venting their anger & frustration without fear of reprisal

 - The cheater needs to cut off all contact with the 3rd person; even if that means changing jobs or getting a new phone #

-In one of my most popular marriage posts about how to Save a Marriage After Infidelity, I go into much greater detail about the steps my marriage went through in working through this very issue.
+In one of my most popular marriage posts about how to Save a Marriage After Infidelity (click to read on my site), I go into much greater detail about the steps my marriage went through in working through this very issue.
 I highly recommend you take a moment to review it.